 When a CVC is included in the configuration file, the CM MUST verify the CVC before accepting any of the code upgrade settings it contains.
 Upon receipt of the CVC, the CM MUST perform the following validation and procedural steps.
 If any of the following verification checks fail, the CM MUST immediately halt the CVC verification process.
 If the CM configuration file does not include a valid CVC, the CM MUST NOT download upgrade code files, whether triggered by the CM configuration file or via an SNMP MIB.
-If the CM configuration file does not include a valid CVC, the CM SHOULD NOT process CVCs subsequently delivered via an SNMP MIB.
+If the CM configuration file does not include a valid CVC, the CM configuration file does not include a valid CVC subsequently delivered via an SNMP MIB.
 If the CM configuration file does not include a valid CVC, the CM MUST NOT accept information from a CVC subsequently delivered via an SNMP MIB.